Eva-Mil/SQL_Python_Project/README.md

 To replicate or build upon this analysis, follow these steps:

 **Download the Dataset**: Obtain the dataset from Kaggle [Link](https://www.kaggle.com/datasets/nehaprabhavalkar/crime-in-india)
-**Data Preparation**: Preprocess the data according to the analysis requirements.
+**Data Preparation**: Preprocess the data according to the analysis requirements (see datapreparation).
 **Analysis**: Use the provided scripts and tools for conducting the descriptive analysis.
 **Results**: Review the findings and insights in the provided analysis reports.